mitre/secure-coding-case-studies/STYLE_GUIDE.md

 The most important step in creating an insightful and interesting case study is the selection of an appropriate real-world incident.

 - A case study MUST be about a real publicly disclosed vulnerability in real software.
 The real-world aspect of the case study provides the strongest possible argument that the type of issue is something that readers should pay attention to.
 The thinking being that if it happened to this software, then it could happen to my software.
 - Select an issue where the source code is available.
 The purpose of these secure coding case studies is to show the mistake made in the code, how that mistake was exploited, and then how the code was fixed to eliminate the problem.
-This can not be explained without access to the both the vulnerable and fixed source code.
+This cannot be explained without access to both the vulnerable and fixed source code.
 IMPORTANT: Make sure the code is properly licensed to be made public.
 - Select an issue that has articles written about how to exploit it.
 Ideally, these articles even point to actual instances of compromise that can be examined and explained.
 Pointing to a real exploitation event adds credibility to the importance of the secure coding issue.
 - Finally, select an issue that has been fixed and where the patched software is available.
 The case study should not discuss unpatched or zero-day (i.e., not publicly disclosed) issues.

 ## 3. Case Study Structure

 Each case study should follow a consistent structure to ensure readability and logical flow.
-The order and style is critical to maintain this consistency.
+The order and style are critical to maintain this consistency.
 Each case study MUST have the following 12 sections in the order presented:

 ```
 1) Title